panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 const myBoundFunc = myFunc.bind(thisArg, arg1, arg2, ..., argN);
 ```

-The first argument of `myFunc.bind(thisArg)` is the context to which the found is going to bound too.
+The first argument of `myFunc.bind(thisArg)` is the context to which the function is going to be bound to.

 For example, let's reuse the `greet()` and bind it to `aliens` context: